Buying A Car For Uber

 Looking for a Finance Broker?

-If you purchase your car from a dealer, the purchase price will include GST which you can claim back on your next Business Activity Statement (BAS), provided you are registered for GST on the date of purchase.
+If you purchase your car from a dealer, the purchase price will include GST.
+If you are registered for GST on the date of purchase you can claim back the GST on your Uber vehicle on your next Business Activity Statement (BAS).
 The amount of GST you’ll get back will be a little less than 1/11th of the price of your car (because some on-road costs don’t include GST) multiplied by your business-use percentage.
 Note that a logbook isn’t required for GST claims, instead the ATO allows you to make a reasonable estimate of your business use percentage.
 The logbook is required for your end of year income tax though, more on this below.

-Remember that to be eligible to register for GST, you have actively started the Uber application process to prove that you are ‘running a business’.
-If you plan to purchase a car and you haven’t yet registered for GST, we recommend that you first start the Uber driver application process if you haven’t already to prove your eligibility.
-Then head to our GST Registration page and fill in the form, and we will submit your GST Registration application to the ATO for you for free.
-You can read more information for new drivers here.
+Remember that to be eligible to register for GST, you must have actively started the Uber application process to prove that you are ‘running a business’.
+If you plan to purchase a car and you haven’t yet registered for GST, we recommend that you first start the Uber driver application process if you haven’t already, to prove your eligibility for a GST Registration.
+Then download our free Uber Tax Info Pack in order to access our free GST Registration service.
+We’ll submit your GST Registration application to the ATO for you for free.

 - Purchase from Private Seller: If you purchase a car privately, there is generally no GST on the purchase price, as the seller is not registered for GST.
 This means there is no GST to claim back on the purchase of the car, because you did not pay any GST in the first place.

 - Lease or Rent: On your quarterly BAS you’ll claim back the GST on your lease/rent payments multiplied by your business use percentage.